zevbo/StateDimensionLogic/README.md

 ### Beginner

-The first concept we will introduce is an ```'a Sd.t```.
+The first concept we will introduce is an `'a Sd.t`.

-Let's turn out attention to a simple example, in which RobotState is used to implement a simulation of a body move in a single dimension.
+Let's turn out attention to a simple example, in which RobotState is used to implement a simulation of a body moving in a single dimension.
 After starting stationary, every tick, this body's linear velocity will increase by 0.1 plus a number chosen at random from the uniform distribution (0.5, -0.5).
 And then, the position of the body